Newman College, Melbourne

 Newman College is an Australian Roman Catholic co-educational residential college affiliated with the University of Melbourne.
-It houses about 220 undergraduate students and about 80 postgraduate students and tutors.
+It houses about 225 undergraduate students and about 55 postgraduate students and tutors.

 The college is named after John Henry Newman, a former Anglican and major figure in the Oxford Movement who became a Catholic in the 19th century.
-Although affiliated with the University of Melbourne, a small number of students attend the Australian Catholic University, RMIT University and Monash University's Parkville and city campuses.
-Upon the foundation of the university in 1854, each of the four major Christian denominations were granted land at the north of the Parkville campus to accommodate students and teach theology.
+Although affiliated with the University of Melbourne, a small number of students attend the Australian Catholic University, RMIT University and Monash University's Parkville campus.

 The college motto is Luceat Lux Vestra, translated from Latin as "Let Your Light Shine".

 Student life

 Facilities

 The majority of undergraduates live in the Carr and Mannix wings, which flank the domed dining room and are connected by a parapet.
-Undergraduates also live in the balcony rooms in Donovan wing, and in Fleming House at 950 Swanston St. Graduate students are accommodated in a variety of terrace houses opposite the college on Swanston St.
+Undergraduates also live in the balcony rooms in Donovan wing, and in Fleming House at 950 Swanston St. Graduate students are accommodated in a variety of terrace houses opposite the college on Swanston St and in self-contained apartments behind the Donovan wing.